Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Learning a Value-Selection Heuristic Inside a Solver

-Concerning the training, we opted for a \textit{double deep Q-learning} algorithm, known to perform well for discrete action space, but other RL algorithms could also be used.
-Finally, we compared both training procedures for the \textit{maximum independent set problem} with instances with 50 nodes using performance profiles~\cite{dolan2002benchmarking}.
-The ratio is computed using the optimal solution as a reference.
-As a non-learned baseline, we added the performances of an agent performing only random decisions.
-Training is carried out on randomly generated Barabási-Albert graphs \cite{albert2002statistical}.
-Evaluation is performed on 20 other graphs following the same distribution.
+Concerning the training, we opted for a \textit{double deep Q-learning} algorithm~\cite{van2016deep}, known to perform well for discrete action spaces.
+However, other RL algorithms could also be used.
+We compared our restart-based training procedure using a simple terminal reward based on the solution's score with the backtracking-based approach of Chalumeau et al.~\cite{chalumeau_seapearl_2021} using their reward at each step (penalty of $1$ for each explored node).
+We selected the \textit{maximum independent set problem} for this comparison with instances with 50 nodes.
+Results are presented using performance profiles~\cite{dolan2002benchmarking} in Figure~\ref{fig:dfs_vs_dives}.
 A detailed explanation of the experimental protocol is proposed in Section~\ref{sec:exp}.

-Figure~\ref{fig:dfs_vs_dives} shows performance profiles.
-As expected, we observe that our new agent (\textit{single dive learning}) can obtain better solutions quickly, with a comparable ability to prove optimality compared to Chalumeau et al.~\cite{chalumeau_seapearl_2021}.
+We evaluated both methods on two metrics matching the objective for which they were specifically trained.
+We look at the value of the solution obtained after a single dive (Figure~\ref{fig:dfs_vs_cpnn_dive}) in the tree search and the number of nodes visited to prove optimality using a depth-first search (Figure~\ref{fig:cfs_vs_cpnn_opt}).
+As expected, we observe that the agent trained with the \textit{restart-based learning} strategy allows good results regarding the optimality gap for the first solution found after a single dive.
+Remarkably, our method yields a comparable ability to prove optimality compared to Chalumeau et al.~\cite{chalumeau_seapearl_2021}, whose primary aim was specifically to solve the problem in the minimum number of nodes.
+This last result has to be mitigated as both RL-based methods lie in the range of the random strategy (shaded blue area).

+Finally, as shown in Figure~\ref{fig:dfs_vs_cpnn_dive}, it is important to notice that the optimality gap returned by our method is still non-negligible at the first solution obtained.
+The complexity of a combinatorial problem lies mainly in closing this gap, which is why backtracking is required.
+Experiments with backtracking are proposed in Section \ref{sec:exp}.